chenghui-lee/chenghui-lee.github.io/_pages/about.md

 Hi, I'm Cheng Hui.
 Welcome to my website :)

 ## My Background
-I'm currently pursuing my second year study in Bsc Comp Sc at University of Malaya.
+I'm currently pursuing my second year study in BSc Comp Sc at University of Malaya.
 I love solving problems and I like competitive programming too.

 I also have some minor knowledge on Machine Learning and wish to go deeper in the future.